MicrosoftDocs/memdocs/memdocs/intune/fundamentals/remote-help-macos.md

 ## Setup Conditional Access for Remote Help

 Remote Help for macOS supports conditional access.
-For more details go to Set up Conditional Access for Remote Help.
+For more details go to [Setup Conditional Access for Remote Help](remote-help-windows.md#setup-conditional-access-for-remote-help).

 ## Languages Supported